 Tue 02 Jun 2020

-DDF is delighted to present this exciting talk and workshop series by Finnish neuroscientist, dancer and movement specialist, Dr Hanna Poikonen.↓ Read more
+DDF was delighted to present this exciting talk and workshop series by Finnish neuroscientist, dancer and movement specialist Dr Hanna Poikonen.↓ Read more

 Zoom Webinar & Right Here

-Based on Dr Poikonen’s WiseMotion method and informed by her extensive research, this programme will investigate movement and the brain, and how we can reduce stress and enhance social cohesion and interaction.
+Based on Dr Poikonen's WiseMotion method and informed by her extensive research, this programme investigated movement and the brain, and how we can reduce stress and enhance creativity, social cohesion and interaction.

-Learn how to use movement to attune our brains to one another and enhance team building, positive group dynamics and collaboration.
+Embodied Collaboration Workshop focusing on how to use movement to attune our brains to one another and enhance positive group dynamics through observation, memories and imagination.

 Dr Hanna Poikonen holds a PhD in the neuroscience of movement, dance and music (Faculty of Medicine, University of Helsinki, Finland) and works at the Swiss Federal Institute of Technology Zurich (ETHZ) in brain research and education, focusing on the fields of intelligence, creativity and embodied cognitive education.
 Having studied movement and dance around the world in New York (Gibney Dance, Movement Research), Barcelona (La Caldera, Institut del Teatre), Montreal (Circuit-Est Centre Chorégraphique) and Berlin (Marameo), her extensive research has led her to develop the The WiseMotion Method which she has brought to institutions, festivals and wellness centres such as Harvard Medical School (USA), Double Tree by Hilton Montreal (Canada), Technical University of Berlin (Germany), Kuopio Dance Festival (Finland), Alive Wellness (Hong Kong), and Institute del Teatre (Barcelona).